• Skip to primary navigation

 Ways to Serve Fig Jam

-Also delicious used in or with the following recipes (sweet or savoury):
+Fig jam is delicious with the following (sweet or savoury):

-• serve with a warm goat's cheese salade (salade de chèvre chaud);
+• With a cheeseboard or warm goat's cheese salad (salade de chèvre chaud).
+Add a sprig of rosemary or thyme

-• as a base in this French almond tart (Gâteau St-Germain);
+• in macaroon jam tarts or as a base in this French almond tart (Gâteau St-Germain)

-• add a small walnut shell amount to decorate or serve with desserts or cakes.
+• add a small walnut amount to decorate or serve with desserts or cakes.

 For example with Tiramisu or on top of this sticky orange and chestnut cake.